yangliu/aria2-with-webui/README.md

-Aria2 with webui
+Aria2 without web-ui
 ---
-Only 29Mb.
+smaller than 29Mb.
 Edit config file out of the image.
 Move file completed to another folder.
 (Tasks that contains more than one files will not be moved.)